S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 Depending on their perspective, a person or group may decide to describe a driver as a problem to solve or an opportunity to leverage.

+{{define:driver-statement}}

-A **driver statement** captures just enough information to communicate the need for an action or a decision.
+The driver statement contains just enough information to communicate the need for an action or a decision.

 More information about the scope and details of the driver may be recorded besides the initial driver statement.

 ---

 ## Example driver statement:

 > _“The kitchen is a mess: there are no clean cups, the sink is full of dishes and it’s not possible to quickly grab a coffee and get right back to work.
-We need the kitchen in a usable state so we can stay focussed on our work.”_
+We need the kitchen in a usable state so we can stay focused on our work.”_

 ---